 You can listen to them whenever you have free time like when you are folding clothes or taking a walk around the block.

 They are perfect to listen to when your mind doesn’t have to be overly engaged, like when you are writing a research paper.

 Coffee Break Spanish is always my number one recommendation as Radio Lingua does a great job teaching the Spanish language.
 They break down all the essential elements and even have superb stories in Spanish for those higher intermediate language learners.

-If you are looking for a more advanced conversational Podcast I recommend Notes in Spanish for those learning the Spain dialect.
+If you are looking for a more advanced conversational Podcast in the Spain dialect I recommend Notes in Spanish.

 5) Read in Spanish

 Of the 5 methods outlined here, this method is the one that I used the least.
 Reading can be very difficult in another language.